 In August 1984, the District Court (Senior Judge Richard Alan Enslen) certified the case as a class action, with the class defined as "all persons of Mexican or Hispanic origin or appearance who have been, are, or will be living, working, traveling or visiting within the Western Federal Judicial District of Michigan."
 Ramirez v.
 Webb, 102 F.R.D.
 968 (W.D.Mich.
 1984).

 Following class certification, the Court held a preliminary injunction hearing.
 The Court determined that plaintiffs were entitled to preliminary injunctive relief on restraining federal immigration officials from conducting illegal stops of automobiles containing Hispanic-appearing individuals but were not entitled to injunctive relief on its claims involving pedestrian stops and workplace raids.
 Judge Enslen found that Mexican appearance alone, coupled with subjective impressions of the officers, was an insufficient basis for stopping a vehicle.
 Ramirez v.
 Webb, 599 F.Supp.
 1278 (W.D.Mich.
 1984).
 The government appealed and the Sixth Circuit affirmed.
 Ramirez v.
 Webb, 787 F.2d 592 (6th Cir.
-1986).
+1986) (Table op.).

 After the preliminary injunction was issued, several defendants moved for partial summary judgment, arguing that they were entitled to the defense of qualified immunity.
 Plaintiffs filed a cross-motion for partial summary judgment on the basis that the warrants used by the defendants in two of the incidents complained of were invalid.
 On June 24, 1985, the Court denied the defendants' motions and granted plaintiffs' motion.
 Defendants appealed.
 In a subsequent order, the Court dismissed certain claims based on the applicable Michigan statute of limitations.
 Plaintiffs filed a cross-appeal.
 Both parties then moved to dismiss each other's appeals.
 Plaintiffs' motion to dismiss the appeal was denied, defendants' motion to dismiss plaintiffs' cross-appeal was granted.
 Ramirez v.
 Webb, 803 F.2d 721 (6th Cir.
 1986).
 In deciding the merits of the appeal, the Sixth Circuit reversed and remanded the case for further proceedings.
 Ramirez v.
 Webb, 835 F.2d 1153 (6th Cir.
 1987).